lanxuan77/programming_portfolio/README.md

 # programming_portfolio

 A place for all my programming experinents along the way :)
-==> could be incomplete...
+==> could be incomplete... will get better eventually!

 ## Projects

-### 1. Sanrio Snake
+### 1. Sanrio Snake 𓆙

-- A classic Snake game decorated with Sanrio characters and customisable colour backgrounds :)
+- A classic Snake game decorated with distinct Sanrio characters

-Languages used:
-- HTML
-- CSS
+- Changable back ground themes and colours
+- Only end-game condition is when the snake touches its own body... can go through the wall!

-- JavaScript
+- Used languages: HTML, CSS, JavaScript